How to Increase the Outlook Attachment Size Limit

 3. Send Files via Cloud Storage

 Finally, the best option would be to send your files through a service like Dropbox or OneDrive.
+Some document creation software, such as Flipsnack and Canva, also provide the functionality of sharing media directly as a link, bypassing the need to attach a document in an email.
 This ensures your files aren’t altered, and you don’t need to go through the hassle of changing file size!

 Here’s how to send large files on Outlook 365 and all Outlook versions by using one of the following: